pulkomandy/contiki-1.x/README.md

 difference is the addition of the -h flag to the linker.
 When this flag is set, executables are generated with relocation information.

-You will also need cpcgs from the cpctools project.
+You will also need cpcfs from the cpctools project.

 Steps
 -----